bominn/ML2019SPRING/final/README.md

     .

 ## Pretrained model
-If you want to reproduce kaggle result, run this script to download pretrained model.
+If you want to reproduce kaggle result, run this script to download pretrained model first.

     bash ./get_model.sh
  The shell script will download the models for both yolov1 and retinanet.